My Stereo System

 My Vinyl Records

-I am often asked what music I have on vinyl.
-Well, this is the third time in my life I am starting a vinyl collection.
+This is the third time in my life I have started a vinyl collection.
 1980-1988 was the time I was at university, bought my first decent hifi, and then gave in to the CD craze, and sold all my records, about 400 of them.
 2004-2011 was the time I had a lot of vinyl, returning to the format in 2004.
 Then I left to live overseas for 14 years, and sold everything, about 600 titles, most forever out of print.
 I restarted in 2023 after finding a LP12 for an absolute bargain.
 I never planned to get back into vinyl.
 It just happened.
-Recently my son has started showing interest in vinyl and many of the albums shown here are his contribution to not my but our collection.
+Recently my son has started showing interest in vinyl and many of the albums shown here are his contribution to our collection.

-What I show below is a collection I am slowly building up, with some comments. [ You can follow me on Instagram. ]
+What I show below is a collection I am slowly building up, with some comments.
+The maximum number of albums I will keep is 100.
+Once I reach this, for every album I want to add, one has to go.
+This prevents impulsive buying but it also weeds the collection by removing titles that are not essential. [ You can follow me on Instagram. ]

 ![]() |